Huskslay/BalatroVocaloid/README.md

 # Balatro Vocaloid

-Adds a Vocaloid themed deck and changes the jokers and icons to be Vocaloid themed
+Adds a Vocaloid themed deck and changes the jokers and icons to be Vocaloid themed, as well as many relevant/inside jokes

 Currently unfinished but works